Graham Kirkham, Baron Kirkham

-Graham Kirkham, Baron Kirkham, KCVO (born 14 December 1944) is an English businessman, the founder and chairman of sofa retailer DFS.
+Graham Kirkham, Baron Kirkham, KCVO (born 14 December 1944) is an English businessman, founder of Northern Upholstery, and chairman of sofa retailer DFS.

 Previously executive chairman of DFS Furniture Company Ltd, Kirkham is a strong political and financial supporter of the Conservative Party, and is one of South Yorkshire's richest men, with a personal fortune estimated at £1 billion.
 After selling DFS in April 2010 he now has a large share in Iceland supermarkets.
 He is also now involved in fish and chip shops having bought the Whitby chain.

 Early life

 Adopted at the age of three weeks, he is the only son of Edlington miner Tom Kirkham and his wife Elsie: "My whole life has been the luck of going to a good family."

 After passing the Eleven plus exam, he attended Maltby Grammar School (since 1967 called Maltby Comprehensive School) and hoped to join the Royal Air Force as a pilot.
 Failing to get the required five O levels, Kirkham got a job in a local furniture store.